 As Toyota ventured in, it has proven to be more than capable of earning its own identity.
 In the journey, Toyota leaders accepted long-term Philosophies as the fundamental law for everything.

-It’s not always about delivering a perfect product or cost reduction or avoiding waste.
-Behind everything, there are concepts of humanity, humility, empathy and connection building that you must understand.
-And all these elements are integrated into Toyota’s culture from the very beginning.
+It's not always about delivering a perfect product or cost reduction or avoiding waste.
+Behind everything, there are concepts of humanity, humility, empathy, and connection building that you must understand.
+And all these elements are integrated into Toyota's culture from the very beginning.

-A sneak-peek into Toyota's History: Today’s Toyota is the remanence of an adventurous youth named Sakichi Toyoda-- who was born (on February 14, 1867) into a family of farming and carpentry in the village of Yamaguchi, Japan.
+A sneak-peek into Toyota's History: Today's Toyota is the remanence of an adventurous youth named Sakichi Toyoda-- who was born (on February 14, 1867) into a family of farming and carpentry in the village of Yamaguchi, Japan.
 As Sakichi grew up, he showed no interest in inheriting the family business.
-Rather he left his village and came to Tokyo.
+Instead, he left his village and came to Tokyo.

-They have this beautiful saying - “We don’t just build cars; we build people.”
+They have this beautiful saying - "We don't just build cars; we build people."
 I am so in love with this phrase and can not count how many times I have used it in my blogs.
-This one message bullheadedly directs everything to the heart.
-And the most wonderful thing is they have successfully done something so high-scaled that most of us have fancied yet failed in practice.
+This one message bullheaded directs everything to the heart.
+And the most beautiful thing is they have successfully done something so high-scaled that most of us have fancied yet failed in practice.

-Toyota leaders learned through mentorship and experience that when they follow right process, they get the right results.
+Toyota leaders learned through mentorship and experience that when they follow the right process, they get the right results.
 The company has a stronger inclination towards long-term investments on process development that are most difficult to achieve.
 And I believe, the overall idea is to integrate the perception of Kaizen in their culture and eliminate waste from the system.

 History of Kaizen: Dr. Deming (U.S. advisor) came to Japan with a purpose to build the community after world war 2.
 There he identified Kaizen and introduced it in his 14 points for management.
 It was reintroduced to western business by Masaaki Imai when he published his book on "Kaizen: The Key To Japan's Competitive Success."

 They don’t have to end up being legendary leaders or greatest geniuses but at least achieve the status of good.
-As I have mentioned previously, Toyota managers and leaders play key roles in building the raw teams into higher-class workers.
+As I have mentioned previously, Toyota managers and leaders play vital roles in building raw teams into higher-class workers.
 They are trained to play the role of teachers, who need to pass their knowledge and experience to the next generation.
 It is quite similar to the code of Shu-Ha-Ri (Read more).

 If you are someone into lean-Agile, you must have heard about Genchi genbutsu and Gemba.
 Usually, theses two are thought to be the same thing, but they are not.
 Gemba means “the actual place, actual thing”.
 While the meaning of Genchi Genbutsu is going and seeing the actual place, actual thing to take a right decision.